 Making a difference in the community through corporate and Talent expertise

-We put our core purpose “Make our Hong Kong a Better Place to Live” into action by mobilising our Talents and company resources to generate long term social impact for the community at large.
-Together with our independently operated HKBN Talent CSI Fund, we’re committed to co-creating a stream of Corporate Social Investment (CSI) initiatives which leverage our corporate strengths and Talent expertise to develop a better future for Hong Kong, especially our youths.
+We put our core purpose “Make our Home a Better Place to Live” into action by mobilising our Talents and company resources to generate long term social impact for the community at large.
+Together with our independently operated HKBN Talent CSI Fund, we’re committed to co-creating a stream of Corporate Social Investment (CSI) initiatives which leverage our corporate strengths and Talent expertise to develop a better future, especially for youths.

 Recent programme highlights: